PhilipJADunn/ecs-rds-api-gw/README.md

 We could build and tag images with the commit SHA instead of latest and we could also use env vars for the region and IAM Role.

 A blue/green deployment to send 10% of traffic for 10 minutes to a new task before switching over could also be implemented.

+### Logging

+While we have a couple of CW alarms for our ASG, we would want more alarms so we can monitor our services, for the ALB we would likely want to see 5XX and 4XX errors.
+HealthyHostCount being another.
+For ECS we have CPUUtilization but we may want to include MemoryUtilization and RunningTaskCount.
+SQS we want an alarm setting up if the DLQ is filling with messages.
+For the Lambda we can set a metric if we get x% of errors within a certain time period.
+For Aurora Serverless Postgres DB we should have CPUUtilization and ACUUtilization.

+Of course there are others aswell but these are the first that spring to mind.
+We should implement our service with Grafana and Dynatrace aswell for example, so we can gain some better insights over time.
+I tend to keep some monitoring dashboards open during deployment, this can help me quickly see if we have an issue and roll back.

+We would also set these alarms up with alerts, we can use SNS to send to slack to notify us during working hours, and Pagerduty/Incident.io.

 ### Disclaimer